SebastianSoendergaard/SimpleEventSourcing/UnderstandingEventsourcing/README.md

 <img src="./Docs/images/archive_item.PNG" alt="Archive item"/>

 Automation pattern.
 The "Changed Prices" read model is in this case just on the model to make it understandable to the business.
 In fact the actual trigger is the event "Price Changed".
 The event will trigger the automation which will look in the "Carts with products" read model and for each cart with the given product execute a command.
-For now there is no support for this kind of automation, but it is on the list so hopefully comming soon :-)

 ### Submit cart